AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 ```

 ## Step 4: Add the View Locator to the Application's DataTemplates
+Add the ViewLocator to DataTempaltes so that it is available to your entire application's views.
 Ensure that its appropriate 'using' statement is in the xmlns:local property of the Application root tag.
 ```xml
 <Application xmlns="https://github.com/avaloniaui"